leka/moti/README.md

 Actual Version
 --------------

-The actual version is v1.0, but it hasn't been pushed on Github yet.
+The actual development version is v1.0, but it hasn't been pushed on Github yet.

 The working version is 0.1 - please note that this was our first prototype.
 Due to heavy development we are going a little faster than we thought and we are now developing a new version with different components.